-Does anyone actually like their annual performance review?
-Leaders don’t enjoy preparing them and employees dread attending them.
-“Our research shows that more than 70% of all organizations dislike the process they have, and I have yet to talk with an employee or manager who likes it at all (one client calls it a soul-crushing’ exercise),” writes HR analyst and thought leader, Josh Bersin.
+Updated August 2022 – Does anyone actually like their annual performance review?
+Leaders don’t enjoy preparing for them and employees dread attending them.
+“Our research shows that more than 70% of all organizations dislike the process they have, and I have yet to talk with an employee or manager who likes it at all (one client calls it a ‘soul-crushing’ exercise),” writes HR analyst and thought leader, Josh Bersin.

 Although many companies are moving away from the annual performance review, there is still a need for a direct report to succeed and grow in their current role.
 Employers must set clear performance expectations while providing feedback and encouragement.
 In fact, research shows that team members desire to feel valued, heard and even loved.

-According to a Gallup article by Jim Harter and Amy Adkins“Managers account for up to 70% of variance in engagement and consistent communication is connected to higher engagement.”
+According to a Gallup article by Jim Harter and Randall Beck “Managers account for up to 70% of variance in engagement and consistent communication is connected to higher engagement.”
 It really should be no surprise then, that less than 1/3 of Americans are fully engaged in their work.
 This again is according to Gallup, the organization who has consistently reported this number since 2000.

 The real challenge is that most managers think they are good and even great communicators.
-Let it be known, most fall short.
-There is a specific communication gap that has been recently discovered between leaders and direct reports, and it is creating confusion and disengagement.
+Let it be known, most fall short, creating confusion and disengagement.
+Recently, there has been a specific communication gap discovered between leaders and direct reports.

 Dr. JP Pawliw- Fry with the Institute for Health and Human Potential explains this gap as, “A distinct pattern we see over and over again in the leadership development training programs we run: when leaders face a difficult conversation, a feedback conversation or a performance review, most cover 85, 90 or 92% of the content of what they want to say in the conversation, but a funny thing happens when they get to the more difficult part, what we call the Last 8%.
 When they hit this part of the conversation where there are consequences to what they are saying they start to notice that the other person is becoming more anxious and (because emotions are infectious) they themselves become more anxious.”

-How then, do we have a complete constructive feedback conversation including the Last 8%?
+How do we have a complete Voice, Empathy, Feedback (VEF™) even in the Last 8%?

 When a person is labeled in a performance review, it can cause an automatic negative response.
 “This neural response is the same type of brain hijack that occurs when there is an imminent physical threat like a confrontation with a wild animal.
 It primes people for rapid reaction and aggressive movement.
 But it is ill-suited for the kind of thoughtful, reflective conversation that allows people to learn from a performance review,” according to an article in Strategy + Business magazine titled Kill Your Performance Rating byDavid Rock,Josh Davis, andBeth Jones

 There is an excellent constructive communication tool that can avoid the automatic fight or flight response utilizing the knowledge gained from EI.
-It is called the Voice, Value, Feedback (VVF) Tool.
+It is called the VEF™ – Voice, Empathy, Feedback Tool.
 This simple tool provides a framework for a complete courageous feedback conversation that advantageously, also includes the Last 8%.

 - Give the other person a Voice, and share why you are having this discussion.
 Clarify your intention for the meeting.
 Seek contribution not blame.
-I realize I may have not communicated clearly, and then let him or her vent to share their feelings for a FEW minutes.
+Realize that what you think you said may not have been understood clearly, and allow feedback as to how you made them feel.
+I realize I may have not communicated clearly.

 - End on reminding this person how you feel about his or her team contribution – You are a valued member, you have been loyal for a long time.
 We need you on our team.
 Here is what we need from you to move forward…

-I am coaching several leaders who have incorporated the Voice, Value, Feedback communication tool into their culture and the benefits are real.
-It is critical that leaders are pro-active in their daily, difficult and courageous conversations with direct reports to keep them engaged and at their highest productivity level.
+Leaders who have incorporated the VEF™ – Voice, Empathy, Feedback communication tool into their culture, see real benefits and continue to see improvement over time.
+It is critical that leaders are proactive in their daily, difficult, and courageous conversations with direct reports to keep them engaged and at their highest productivity level.
 Most importantly, as leaders we need to ask ourselves are we really having the Last 8% of that constructive feedback conversation.